Hyperacuity (album)

-Hyperacuity is the seventh studio album by guitarist Greg Howe, released on June 6, 2000 through Tone Center Records.
+Hyperacuity is the seventh studio album by the American guitarist Greg Howe, released on June 6, 2000, through Tone Center Records.

 Critical reception

 The staff at All About Jazz gave Hyperacuity a positive review, calling it "Howe's best release to date" and praising his guitar playing as having evolved from his previous shred-oriented releases.
-Paula Edelstein at AllMusic gave the album four stars out of five, describing it as an "instrumental extravaganza comprised [sic] fusion compositions that highlight Howe's incredible techniques and melodic flair."
+Paula Edelstein at AllMusic described the album as an "instrumental extravaganza comprised [sic] fusion compositions that highlight Howe's incredible techniques and melodic flair."
 She listed "Blindfold Drive", "Order of Dawn", "Heat Activated", Howe's cover of Stevie Wonder's "I Wish", and the title track as highlights.